A Fully Virtualized Cloud-Native Calling Platform

 At one point in time, SBC’s used to be exclusive to on-premise, however a growing number of cloud-based SBC’s are infiltrating the market.
 Not only do they offer a higher level of flexibility and reliability, but they offer lower up-front expenses.

-Role of SBCs in Direct Routing:
+Role of SBCs in cloud voice:

 - Security – a firewall that encrypts traffic to protect voice traffic